matixx2b7e/fornax-demo-notebooks/light_curves/scale_up.md

 Inefficiencies in any part of the process -- our code, archive backends, etc. -- which may have been negligible at small scale can balloon into significant hurdles.

 Problems can manifest in different ways.
-For example, progress may to slow to a crawl, or it may run smoothly for several hours and then crash suddenly.
+For example, progress may slow to a crawl, or it may run smoothly for several hours and then crash suddenly.
 If the job is running in the background, print statements and error messages may get lost and never be displayed for the user if they are not redirected to a file.

 +++